top of page

 The author's grandmother walking along a dock on the side of the ocean

-Alice in the 1980s, killing it in her turtleneck and trench.
+Alice in the 1980s, killing it in her turtleneck and trench coat.

 The author's grandmother standing in front of a department store with her friends in the 1970s